-Versions of these models have been calibrated to fit data of real economies in order to evaluate the welfare and macroeconomic effects of various fiscal policies in numerical simulations (Heathcote (2005), Bohacek and Kapicka (2008), Cespedes (2014), Berriel and Zilberman (2011), Abbott, Gallipoli, Meghir and Violante (2013), Findeisen and Sachs (2015, 2016)).
-These studies rely on specific functional forms for technology and preferences, and focus on aggregate measures of welfare.
-Apart from the need to understand the source of these welfare effects (e.g., evaluating attendant insurance effects), these papers leave open the question whether there may exist other policies which could have resulted in a Pareto improvement, or what the effects might be in economies with different preferences and technology.
-Our paper complements this literature by providing purely qualitative results concerning efficient fiscal policies which apply irrespective of the specific welfare function, technology or preferences.
+14See Heathcote (2005), Bohacek and Kapicka (2008), Cespedes (2014), Berriel and Zilberman (2011), Abbott, Gallipoli, Meghir and Violante (2013), Findeisen and Sachs (2016, 2017), and Peruffo and Ferreira and focus on aggregate measures of welfare.
+These papers leave open the question whether there may exist other policies which could have resulted in a Pareto improvement, or what the effects might be in economies with different preferences and technology.
+Our paper complements this literature by providing purely qualitative results concerning Pareto improving fiscal policies which apply irrespective of the specific welfare function, technology or preferences.